NLstn/clubs/Documentation/NOTIFICATION_SYSTEM.md

 ### When an Invite is Accepted
 - The "Invite Received" notification is automatically removed
 - **No "Member Added" notification is sent** (to avoid duplicate notifications)
-- The member record is marked with `AcceptedViaInvite: true` for tracking
+- The system uses the invite acceptance flow which skips member addition notifications

 ### When an Invite is Rejected
 - The "Invite Received" notification is automatically removed